top of page

 What is inflation?

-Picture of a hand holding a dollar note with a particle dispersion effect.
+Picture of a hand holding a dollar note in the inflation article

 Causes of Inflation